sstirlin/MSBX5420Spring2019/final/README.md

 ## Hint 1

 Since many of you are struggling to get started, I spent a few minutes stubbing out how I would start.
+This is certainly not the only way to approach this problem.

 First, I wrote a conversion script to convert the `.xlsx` file to a `.csv`.
 This script does some minor data cleaning as well.
 It is [here](hint1/convert_xlsx_to_csv.py).
 It requires you to install an extra